 Are you a young writer bitten by the creative bug?
-The Purchase Area Writers Workshop at Murray State offers talented high-school writers (grades 9-12) a chance to have a fun and exciting summer experience while also getting a real taste of the sophisticated, vibrant, and life-altering educational experience that is college.
+The Purchase Area Writers Workshop at Murray State offers talented high-school writers (rising 9th graders through recent graduates) a chance to have a fun and exciting summer experience while also getting a real taste of the sophisticated, vibrant, and life-altering educational experience that is college.
 Make friends from all over the region and learn from experienced and published Murray State faculty.
 The classroom environment is intimate enough to gain the individual attention you need to thrive as a writer, and the residential life is full of exciting excursions and activities.
 You get three meals a day in the University dining hall, and sleep in University dormitories (supervised by responsible resident advisors).
 You will also have access to the university’s swimming pool and fitness center and, of course, there will be plenty of extracurricular events such as film screenings, student readings, and other fun and relaxing activities.

 Afternoon seminar sessions offer students the opportunity to work with a number of other faculty from the Department of English and Philosophy.
 Seminar sessions may include topics such as video game narratives, pop culture and literature, multimedia essays, experimental forms, songwriting and more.

 In 1971 the science fiction write Joanna Russ asked “What Can a Heroine Do?” when reflecting on the representation of women in literature.
 Feminists today are still wrestling with the answer.
 In this session Michelle Panchuk will explore the manifestation of feminist issues in Science Fiction and discuss why the genre is so especially suited for exploring themes like gender, race, and power.

 Fan Fiction from the Eighteenth Century to Today